Backpage.com LLC v. Cooper et al.

 Davis, et al. v.
 Cox, et al.

 In a derivative action, defended the First Amendment rights of the Olympia Food Cooperative’s Board to enact a boycott of Israeli products in support of a movement seeking economic and social justice for Palestinians.
 On Feb.
-27, 2012, the Superior Court granted defendants’ motion to strike.
+27, 2012, the Superior Court granted defendants’ motion to strike and the case is now pending on appeal.
 (Thurston Cnty.
 (Wash.)
 Super.
 Ct.
 2012)

 FCC v.
 Fox Television Stations and ABC, Inc.